Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 Some feel like your nervous system has been set on fire.

-If you’ve ever wondered why your reaction feels so intense — or strangely numb — attachment styles explain more than personality ever could.
+If you’ve ever wondered why your reaction feels so intense — or strangely numb — attachment styles after a breakup explain more than personality ever could.

 Breakups don’t just end relationships.